-- Being fired shortly after reporting wage and hour violations that were seemingly corrected
+- Losing your position shortly after reporting wage and hour violations.

-- After participating in an investigation, you begin to notice that you are assigned fewer hours, job responsibilities are changed and soon reduced, and you are not given promotions after some time
+- After participating in an investigation, you begin to notice that you are being assigned fewer hours, your employer changes and/or reduces your job responsibilities, and you never receive promotions after some time.

-- You participate in a discrimination investigation and are suddenly given unfavorable shifts without explanation or adequate notice
+- You participate in a discrimination investigation and suddenly receive unfavorable shifts without explanation or adequate notice.

 Penalties for Employers